rethinkdb/rethinkdb-rs/0-about-rethinkdb/limitations.md

 * There is no hard limit on the number of databases that can be created.

-* There is no hard limit on the number of shards, but the web interface will only accept a number of 32 or less.
-(You can use the command-line interface to add more shards; see [Sharding and replication](/docs/sharding-and-replication/) for more information.)
+* There is a hard limit of 32 shards.
+(See [Sharding and replication](/docs/sharding-and-replication/) for more information.)

 ## Table/document limits ##